Package Leaflet: Information for the Patient

 1 ml contains 281 micrograms of tirofiban hydrochloride monohydrate equivalent to 250 micrograms of tirofiban.

-The other components are: Sodium chloride, sodium citrate dihydrate, anhydrous citric acid, injection water, hydrochloric acid and/or sodium hydroxide (for pH adjustment).
+The other components are: sodium chloride, sodium citrate dihydrate, anhydrous citric acid, water for injection, hydrochloric acid and/or sodium hydroxide (for pH adjustment).

-AGRASTAT is a clear and colourless concentrated solution that is presented in type I glass vials of 50 ml.
+AGRASTAT is a clear, colorless concentrated solution presented in 50 ml Type I glass vials.

 Advanz Pharma Limited